Oxfordshire County Council logo

 Phase 1 - Safeguarding work

-The bridge has been propped at its piers and its load-carrying capacity of the bridge will be increased for work to be carried out safely.
+The bridge has already been propped at its piers and as part of phase one, the load-carrying capacity of the bridge will be increased for work to be carried out safely.

 Phase 2 – Reconstruction